sam-the-tutor/sam-the-tutor/README.md

 #### Back end developer,web3 and AI

 Currently, I am learning AI,Web3 development and the business side of things.
-You can reach me out on my email at smartskillsweb3@gmail.com
+You can reach me out on: smartskillsweb3@gmail.com

 #Skills and experiences